Hridxyz/interactive-python-games/README.md

 ### Rock Paper Scissors Lizard Spock
 An extended version of the classic Rock Paper Scissors game with additional choices: Lizard and Spock.

-### Shrubbery
-A whimsical game inspired by Monty Python where players navigate a knight through various challenges.

 ### Spaceship
 A space shooter game where the player controls a spaceship to avoid obstacles and shoot enemies.

 ### StopWatch
 A simple stopwatch game where the player tries to stop the timer at exactly 10 seconds.

-### 2048 (Merge)
-A variation of the popular 2048 puzzle game where the player merges tiles with the same numbers to reach the 2048 tile.

 ### 2048
 The classic 2048 puzzle game implemented in Python.